 Notification Helper will tell you whether a particular user or client in your portal will receive bug event notification.

-- Click and select Notification Helper.
+- Click in the upper-right corner and select Notification Helper.

 - Select the user, bug, and notification event.

 - Click Submit to check whether the user will get notifications when the specific bug event is triggered.

 Business Rules allows you to organize the bugs more efficiently by setting criteria that match your project requirement.
 Business Rules are applied to bugs based on the rule list order when there are multiple business rules.
 You can add, edit and deactivate a business rule.

 - Navigate to Projects > Bugs > (in the upper-right corner) > Bug Settings > Business Rule.